gricoj/PS-GUI-MS_Licenses-Exchange_Mailbox-AD_Group/README.md

 Arguments: The function takes the user's principal name (user's email address)

-Process: We use the *Get-AzureADUser* cmdlet to get licence SKUs a user has, we then compare then use the *Get-AzureADSubscribedSku* cmdlet to compare the user's license SKUs against the all the licenses the organization has
+Process: We use the *Get-AzureADUser* cmdlet to get the licence SKUs a user has.
+We then compare license SKUs to the licenses the organization has using the *Get-AzureADSubscribedSku* cmdlet to get the name of the license.
+We store the names of the licenses the user has in an array.
+Output: We return the array of license names
 ```powershell
 function Get-UserLicenseDetail {
     param([string]$UserPrincipalName)